apache/shenyu-website/content/en/projects/shenyu/quick-start-tars/index.md

 * `locator`: Indicates the address (frame address) of the main control center, which is used to obtain the IP list according to the service name, If Registry is not required to locate the service, this configuration can be dropped
 * `node=tars.tarsnode.ServerObj@xxxx`, Indicates the address of the connected tarsnode.
 If there is no tarsnode locally, this configuration can be removed

-More config configuration instructions, Please refer to[TARS Official Documentation](https://github.com/TarsCloud/TarsJava/blob/master/docs/tars_java_user_guide.md)
+More config configuration instructions, Please refer to [TARS Official Documentation](https://github.com/TarsCloud/TarsJava/blob/master/docs/tars_java_user_guide.md)

 Execute the `org.apache.shenyu.examples.tars.ShenyuTestTarsApplication` main method to start project.